dsherret/dax/README.md

   .pipeToPath();
 ```

 `total` is taken from the `content-length` response header and will be `undefined` if the server doesn't provide one.
-Only one callback may be registered at a time — calling `.onProgress` again replaces the previous callback, and passing `undefined` clears it. `.onProgress` is independent of `.showProgress`, so the two can be combined or used on their own.
+Multiple callbacks may be registered by calling `.onProgress` repeatedly — each is invoked in the order it was added. `.onProgress` is independent of `.showProgress`, so the two can be combined or used on their own.

 ### Modifying a request before it is sent